It's Not What You Know: Questions and answers

-The first question comes up with four possible answers; these answers are shown to all but the specialist celebrity.
-After the correct answer is displayed (the players' answer are not recorded), the players then decide on which celebrity was "stumped" (got the question incorrect; there were at least four occasions of the specialist celebrity being stumped).
+Each question comes up with four possible answers; these answers are shown to all but the specialist celebrity.
+After the right answer is displayed (the players' answer are not recorded), the players then decide on which celebrity was "stumped" (got the question wrong; there were at least four occasions of the specialist celebrity being stumped).
 Once the players have chosen, their chosen celebrity gets "locked in".
-After that stage, the celebrities who got the question correct and those were stumped are identified.
-Following, the players' chosen celebrities are identified; if the celebrity chosen was one of the non-specialist celebrities and were stumped, the players’ jackpot increases to £1,000.
-If they were the specialist celebrity and were stumped, the players progress up a level with a potential for winning higher amounts of money and the studio changes colour (level 1 is purple, level 2 is yellow, level 3 is blue, level 4 is green and level 5 is left unknown because no couple has reached that point in the game).
+Afterwards, the celebrities who got the question correctly and those were stumped are identified.
+Following, the players' chosen celebrities are identified; if the celebrity chosen was one of the non-specialist celebrities and were stumped, the players’ jackpot increases by the prize amount of the level they are on.
+If they were the specialist celebrity and were stumped, the players also move up a level with a potential for winning higher amounts of money.
+The studio changes colour to reflect this (level 1 is purple, level 2 is yellow, level 3 is blue, level 4 is green and level 5 is left unknown because no couple has reached that point in the game).

-The players who chosen the stumped specialist celebrity then play for £5,000.
-Subsequent correct guesses by the players will increase to £10,000, then £15,000, then to the maximum £25,000.
+Level 1 is played for £1,000 per question.
+This amount increases through each level to £5,000, £10,000, £15,000 and £25,000 (per question).